peteseta/physics-ia/main.typ

 quality of sound—its timbre—is differentiated by the varying composition of harmonic frequencies $f_n$ which are present in addition to the fundamental frequency $f_1$.
-In addition to the fundamental variation between instruments, the timbre also varies based on how notes are played #r.perov.
+In addition to the fundamental variation between instruments, the timbre also varies based on how notes are played
+@tsokosPhysicsIBDiploma2014.
 It is qualitatively observed that plucking near the bridge will create a harsher, “tinny” sound while plucking toward the bridge will create a fuller sound.

-This investigation will explore how the quality of sound may change depending on where the string is plucked.
-The research question I have decided to investigate
-is: _How does changing the position of the plectrum along a guitar scale affect the frequency of the harmonic with the highest intensity when a string with constant tension is plucked?_
+This investigation will explore how the quality of sound as measured by the output signal may change depending on where the string is plucked.
+The research question I have decided to investigate is: _How does changing the position of the plectrum along a guitar's scale length affect the frequency of the harmonic with the highest intensity when a string with constant tension is plucked?_

 == Background <background_information>
 // standing waves - guitar string is a string with two fixed ends
 // perov2016 paper

 #figure(
-  image("figures/guitar_string.png", width: 70%),
+  image("figures/guitar_acc.png", width: 50%),
-  caption: [A guitar string of length $L$ pulled a distance $A$ at position $x_1$ #r.perov], ) <string_pluck_fig>
+  caption: [Standing waves on a guitar string @novakStandingWavesWhat], ) <guitar_fig>

 A guitar string is a string with two fixed ends.
-When the string is plucked (as in @string_pluck_fig), a transverse wave is initiated that propagates along the length of the string.
+When the string is plucked, a transverse wave is initiated that propagates along the length of the string.
 The reflection of the transverse wave at the fixed ends superimposes with the original wave, forming nodes (points of zero displacement) and antinodes (points of maximum displacement).
-This creates a standing wave, which is a wave that does not propagate but rather oscillates in place #r.tsokos.
+This creates a standing wave, which is a wave that does not propagate but rather oscillates in place @tsokosPhysicsIBDiploma2014.

 The first harmonic is a standing wave with a single loop made of two nodes and one antinode, which results in a sound wave at the fundamental frequency, given